-Aspects of the West Highland White Terrier Temperament
+Aspects of the Hardy West Highland White Terrier Temperament and Personality

-Every Westie is different, so it’s difficult to gauge a “normal” West Highland White Terrier temperament.
-Some Westies are great with kids, while others would rather be left alone.
+Every Westie is different, so it’s difficult to gauge what a “normal” West Highland White Terrier temperament should be.
+For instance, while some Westies are great with kids, others would rather be left alone.

 They can also be possessive with both their toys and their food.
 And they won’t stand for rough handling like, for instance, a child pulling at its ears or tail.

-Here are some more elements that make up the West Highland White Terrier temperament:
+Here are some more elements that make up the active West Highland White Terrier temperament:

-The West Highland White Terrier is a lively one.
-You will notice this as its ears will perk up if there’s another animal like a cat or another small dog.
+The alert West Highland White Terrier temperament makes him a lively one.
+You will notice this when its ears perk up if there’s another animal around, like a cat or another small dog.

-He's always ready for a chase so it’s important to keep an eye on them and to reprimand them if they do this
+He's always ready for a chase, so it’s important that you keep an eye on him so you can reprimand him if he does this.

-Regardless of the Westie's nature to chase small animals, he’s still a rather friendly dog.
-This typically also includes strangers and children.
+Regardless of the Westie's nature to chase small animals, he’s still a rather friendly dog with strangers and children.
 He’ll jump at the chance (perhaps even literally) to indulge in some companionship.

-The West Highland White Terrier is self-confident while in the presence of other dogs.
-You have to take care in training him not to pick fights, which is something that he’ll be inclined to do, despite his tiny size.
+The courageous West Highland White Terrier temperament means that he is self-confident while in the presence of other dogs.
+You have to train him not to pick fights, which is something that he’ll be inclined to do, despite his tiny size.

-You may be surprised, but the Westie actually makes for a pretty good watchdog, despite her smaller stature.
-Two things she loves to do are digging and barking, and she’ll do plenty of the latter if she feels her territory is being encroached upon.
+You may be surprised, but the Westie actually makes for a pretty good watchdog, despite his smaller stature.
+Two things he loves to do are digging and barking, and he'll do plenty of the latter if he feels someone is encroaching on his territory.

 If you want to take your Westie on vacation with you, he’ll love the idea!
 And, considering his tiny size, he’ll fit easily into a carrying case.
 The Westie is a robust dog, and he’s generally up for any challenges you want to throw at him.

-One thing to watch out for is Small Dog Syndrome (SDS), which is a condition that small dogs can sometimes develop if their owners are softer on them in the training department.
+The independent West Highland White Terrier temperament can be a strength, but it can also be his downfall.
+One thing to watch out for with the Westie is Small Dog Syndrome (SDS).
+This is a condition that small dogs sometimes develop if their owners are softer on them in the training department.

-Dogs with this condition are tiny but mean because their owners are more tolerant to their bad behavior than bigger dogs.
+Dogs with this condition are tiny but mean because their owners are more tolerant of their bad behavior than bigger dogs.

-The dog needs to see you as his true pack leader.
-You must be firm, confident, and consistent.
-Else he can take up such unsavory behavior as biting, snapping, or guarding disorders (like guarding his food or the furniture).
+This dog needs to see you as his true pack leader.
+You must be firm, confident, and consistent else he can take up such unsavory behavior as biting, snapping, or guarding disorders (like guarding his food or the furniture).
 He could even seek out fights with other dogs.